How much will the year cost?

 If you were registered during the previous academic year, you may pick up your tax certificate at the Finance Office.
 Otherwise, it will be mailed to your most current permanent address on file, by the last week of February following the end of the taxation year.

 Please help us by providing St. Peter's College with any address changes.
 It is your responsibility to keep St. Peter's College updated with your current address.
 All correspondence will be sent to the most current address on file.

 Address changes can be sent to the Finance Office.

-St. Peter’s College is proud to offer an excess of $70,000 in scholarships every year to our students, including entering, bridging and exiting students.
+St. Peter’s College is proud to award an excess of $80,000 in scholarships every year to our students, including entering, bridging and exiting students.
 This sum, combined with our small applicant base, maximizes our students’ chances of receiving our scholarships.

 In addition to the number of scholarships available, the criteria for scholarships are wide-ranging.
 Our scholarships are not given out based solely on marks.
 We reward community participation, leadership, and initiative.
 We also take into consideration the financial need of applicants when selecting our scholarship recipients.
 We strongly encourage all St. Peter’s College students to apply for our scholarships!

-The deadline to apply for St. Peter's College Scholarships and Awards is June 21, 2019.
+The deadline to apply for St. Peter's College Scholarships and Awards is June 21, 2020.
 Successful applicants will be notified in early August.
 St. Peter's College Scholarships and awards are presented to recipients at the Awards Ceremony on Sept.
-21, 2019.
+19, 2020 (tentative).

 When you apply for our scholarships you will be asked to provide supporting documents.
 These may include: